 Napa may take the crown when it comes to California wine country, but Santa Barbara can hold its own bling in the ring, too.
 There are over 100 wineries in the Santa Maria and Santa Ynez Valley, many within a 30-minute drive of the city.
 Want a sneak peak?
 The 2004 Paul Giamatti film Sideways put Santa Barbara’s wine country on the map, at least on a wider scale.
 While no one is going to force you to drink any Merlot (inside movie joke), be sure to try wines made from Chardonnay, Pinot Noir, and Sauvignon Blanc — all grapes that thrive in the climate and soil here.

 If you’re not up for a winery getaway, Santa Barbara has several tasting rooms where you can get your fix, too.
 In fact, it’s a great way to preview what you’ll find outside the city so you can plan your next outing itinerary.
-And while you’re out, don’t forget to check out a taste of some of Santa Barbara’s best restaurants.
-Here are a few staples to get you started:
+And while you’re at it, be sure to check out some of Santa Barbara’s top-notch restaurants.
+We recommend starting with one of these:

 - Cold Spring Tavern